mym0404/expo-release-it/README.md

 ## 4. Set binary version in expo config file.

+You must match `version` and `buildNumber` with `versionCode` for each platform.

+The following buildNumber, versionCode format `ABBBCCC` is not mandatory but recommended for readability.

 If your expo config file is `app.json`, then set like the following.

 ```json